Work Opportunity Tax Credit (WOTC)

 What do I Need to Do?

-- Complete the Department of Labor ETA Form 9061.
+- Complete both pages of the ETA Form 9061.

 A Spanish - ETA Form 9061 is available for translation purposes only.